Shop on one of London’s major thoroughfares on Regent Street

 Hamleys is one of the busiest toy shops in the world, and visiting with children of all ages is a uniquely magical experience.
 Friendly staff are on hand throughout the store, many of which engaged in performing demonstrations of unusual and fascinating toys.

-Activities are available in the school holidays.
+Activities are available during the school holidays.
 Christmas is perhaps the best time to visit Hamleys as the festive window displays alone are fabulous.

 The Apple Store